feature request #7932

 ref #7932: add getBestMatching method using preferenceResolver in preferenceCache

-#14 Updated by Andreas Müller about 1 month ago
+#14 Updated by Andreas Müller 3 months ago

 Andreas Kohlbecker wrote: